Chesapeake Bay Running Club -

 THANK YOU TO OUR HOST, SPONSORS AND DONORS!

-The 9th annual Lower Potomac River Ten-Mile Run is made possible by the same generous sponsors of the 2016 Lower Potomac River Marathon: Michelob® Ultra™/Guy Distributing, Personalized Therapy, LLC., Smartronix, Rozran & Spatz Orthopedics, Deloitte, and The Good Earth Natural Foods Co.
+The 10th annual Lower Potomac River Ten-Mile Run is made possible by the same generous sponsors of the 2017 Lower Potomac River Marathon: Michelob® Ultra™/Guy Distributing, Smartronix, Rozran & Spatz Orthopedics, and The Good Earth Natural Foods Co.

-Thank you to the Friends of the Piney Point Lighthouse Museum for hosting the post-race cookout and providing the venue for pre- and post-race activities.
+Thank you to the Friends of the Piney Point Lighthouse Museum for hosting the post-race cookout, staffing the water stations, and providing the venue for pre- and post-race activities.

 We also thank Pax Velo and So.
-MD Triathlon Club for providing volunteer cycle marshals, the Second District Volunteer Fire Department and Rescue Squad, St. Mary’s County Sheriff’s Department, the Chesapeake Bay Field Lab, and all our volunteers.
+MD Triathlon Club for providing volunteer cycle marshals, the Second District Volunteer Fire Department and Rescue Squad, St. Mary’s County Sheriff’s Department, and all our volunteers.

 View Larger Map